IBM/nagios-for-i/README.md

 # nagios-for-i

+> [!WARNING]
+> This package is currently no longer supported or maintained.
+The repository has been archived to reflect this status and may be unarchived if it becomes actively maintained in the future

 ## Description
 Nagios provides enterprise-class Open Source IT monitoring, network monitoring, server and applications monitoring.<br>
 We provide several customized plugin for monitoring IBM i systems.<br>